Karaka-Management/Karaka/Developer-Guide/setup/installation.md

 ### Annotation

-Re-installing the application this way requires you to drop and re-create the database.
+During this process the database automatically gets dropped (if existing) and re-created.